Almonds and Olivez

 Blueberry is a perennial flowering plant of blue or purple-like berries and is classified within the genus Vaccinium and of the heath family Ericaceae.
 It is also said to be one of the species that are of commercial importance.
 Other commercially viable species include high-bush blueberry (Vaccinium corymbosum L.), rabbiteye blueberry (V. virgatum Aiton), low-bush blueberry (V. angustifolium Aiton), and European bilberry (V. myrtillus L.) (RL, 2006; Tsao R et. al. 2006; Tomás-Barberán et al. 2001).
 The fruit is said to be native to North America and includes other famous and touted nutrient powerhouses such as cranberries, bilberries and huckleberries.

 One of the main reasons for blueberries’ purported health benefits has to do with the compound – anthocyanins.
-In fact, blueberry is named one of the richest sources of this phytochemical among other common fruits (RL, 2006; Tsao R et. al. 2006; Tomás-Barberán et al. 2001).
+Blueberry is named one of the richest sources of this phytochemical among other common fruits (RL, 2006; Tsao R et. al. 2006; Tomás-Barberán et al. 2001).

-According to one research, even a moderate intake of blueberries on a regular basis may be able to assist in reducing one’s risk of cardiovascular disease and type 2 diabetes (Wilhelmina Kalt et al. 2020).
+According to one research, even a moderate intake of blueberries regularly may be able to assist in reducing one’s risk of cardiovascular disease and type 2 diabetes (Wilhelmina Kalt et al. 2020).
 It is also said to be able to help with weight management and the possible protection of neural functions, particularly of the brain.
 No wonder it has been popularized over the years as a ‘superfruit’ in the health and wellness sphere.

 Nonetheless, with its host of health benefits, reports have purported that its direct antioxidant properties have a poor bioavailability profile (Williamson and Clifford, 2010).
 To this extent, researchers have been busy exploring ways in which this proclaimed ‘superfruit’ can become even more bioactive and beneficial to human health.